Money (Lisa song)

-"Money" (stylized in all caps) is a song by Thai rapper, singer, and Blackpink member Lisa from her debut single album Lalisa (2021).
-It was released to US contemporary hit radio by Interscope Records as the second single from the album on November 9, 2021 after achieving viral success.
-The lyrics for the track were written by Bekuh Boom and Vince, with music being composed by them alongside 24 and R. Tee.
+"Money" is a song by Thai rapper and singer Lisa from her debut single album Lalisa (2021).
+It was released to US contemporary hit radio by Interscope Records on November 9, 2021, as the second single from the album.
+The lyrics for the track were written by Bekuh Boom and Vince, with music being composed by them alongside 24 and R.Tee.
+It is a hip-hop track over a laid-back horn beat with boastful lyrics about spending money and being rich.
+The song marked Lisa's final release as a soloist under YG and Interscope, before her departure from the labels in December 2023.

-Commercially, "Money" peaked at number ten on the Billboard Global 200 and number seven on the Global Excl.
-U.S., becoming Lisa's second single to peak within the top ten and subsequently becoming the longest-charting song by a K-pop soloist on both charts.
-It topped the charts in Malaysia and figured within the record charts of 26 countries, and also became the longest-charting song by a K-pop female soloist on the US Billboard Hot 100 and the UK Singles Chart among others.
-The song was later certified gold in Poland and Portugal.
+"Money" achieved commercial success worldwide and peaked at number ten on the Billboard Global 200, becoming Lisa's second top-ten hit and the longest-charting song at the time by a K-pop soloist.
+It reached number one in Malaysia and entered the top ten in the Czech Republic, Hungary, India, Singapore, and Slovakia.
+The track figured within the record charts of 26 countries, and became the longest-charting song at the time by a K-pop female soloist on the US Billboard Hot 100 and the UK Singles Chart among others.
+It received mixed reviews from music critics, who complimented Lisa's rap skills and confidence but criticized the song's composition and lyrics.

+An exclusive performance video for "Money" was directed by Lee Sang-yoon and uploaded to Blackpink's YouTube channel on September 24, 2021.
+It surpassed one billion views in 2024, making Lisa the second female K-pop soloist and third overall to achieve the feat.
+The song has since been certified diamond in Brazil and gold in France, Poland, Portugal and Spain, and earned a Guinness World Record in 2023 for being the first K-pop track by a solo artist to reach one billion streams on Spotify.